mwang87/SMART_NMR_Documentation/docs/smart_contribution.md

 | 43.2     | 3.40     | CH2                    |

 In the NMR table files, please put 13C shifts in Column A of the sheet and proton shifts in Column B of the sheet, as shown above.
-If you have any questions, please contact Chen Zhang chz023@ucsd.edu or Raphael Reher (rreher@ucsd.edu)
+If you have any questions, please contact Chen Zhang (chz023 at-sign ucsd dot edu) or Raphael Reher (rreher at-sign ucsd dot edu)

 Please download data submission package here.
+After you complete, please email your package back to chz023 at-sign ucsd dot edu.

 End of Instructions.